farganod/tf-eventbridge/README.md

-# Demo on how to use Terraform to setup EventBridge Cron Jon to Trigger Lambda
+# Demo on how to use Terraform to setup EventBridge Cron Job to Trigger Lambda

 This code base provides a quick demo on leveraging Terraform as infrastructure as code (IaC) to deploy, manage, and integrate EventBridge rules with Lambda functions